-Light, fresh and summery, there’s a gorgeous layering of natural fibres and soft pastel green—pale teal handmade tiles, rattan and bentwood furniture, tropical print wallpaper and hanging plants.
-If you love that overhead storage, you could get someone to assemble a similar shelf if you want something similar.
+Light, fresh and summery, the bar has a gorgeous layering of natural fibres and soft pastel green.
+There’s pale teal handmade tiles, rattan and bentwood furniture, tropical print wallpaper and hanging plants.
+If you love overhead storage, you could get someone to assemble a similar shelf.

 6. Use your vertical space

-Here’s more overhead shelving in a more conventional home bar built into someone’s kitchen.
-If your bar is going to serve double duty as a breakfast bar, keeping all the goods up above is a nice way to separate the functions.
+Overhead shelving in a kitchen means your bar can serve double duty as a breakfast bar.
+And keeping all the goods up above is a nice way to separate the functions.

 8. Use mirrors and metals

-Lots of bar equipment is shiny metal—your shakers, jiggers, muddlers, spoons and strainers—and of course the glassware is naturally reflective too.
+Lots of bar equipment is shiny metal—your shakers, jiggers, muddlers, spoons and strainers.
+And of course glassware is naturally reflective too.
 Amplify the glitz and glamour of all the metal and glass by adding mirror to the mix.
 This will visually double everything and make your bar look even more well-stocked than it is.

 9. Set up a full bar

 Have enough space for a full bar?
-This breezy and fresh home bar is an Emily Henderson design and it also houses a coffee bar.
-A multipurpose home bar is always a great idea, so keeping the décor light and cheerful will help prevent it looking like it’s exclusively for night-time entertaining.
+You can set your home bar up to also house a coffee bar.
+A multipurpose home bar is always a great idea.
+Keeping the décor light and cheerful will help prevent it looking like it’s exclusively for night-time entertaining.

 10. Have magic lighting

-With a home bar, although you want to keep it somewhat aligned to your home’s decorating style, you paradoxically also want to make it feel like you’re not at home.
+With a home bar, you want to keep it somewhat aligned to your home’s decorating style.
+However, paradoxically you also want to make it feel like you’re not at home.
 The trick is to give it slightly over the top, higher end finishes that bring a sense of luxury, for example with your lighting.
-Installing a series of pendants like this gives the space an authentic bar flavour.
+Installing a series of pendants gives a space that authentic bar flavour.